Best Final Expense Insurance in October 2023

 Self-Insure

-If your only reason for purchasing life insurance is to cover your end-of-life expenses, you may want to consider saving up for it instead of paying a premium for years.
+If your only reason for purchasing life insurance is to cover your end-of-life expenses, consider saving for it instead of paying a premium for years.
 It’s best to decide on this early because the more time you have, the longer you have to set funds aside.

 Compare Life Insurance Rates